15 best knowledge management software and tools for 2023

 Notable customers: Mailchimp, Siemens, Stanley Black & Decker, Tesco, Khan Academy, Uber

 Zendesk is a CRM tool designed to scale customer relationships.
-Their platform improves sales and customer communications by streamlining support with features like automations, triggers and cross-platform chat.
+The platform improves sales and customer communications by streamlining support with features like automations, triggers, and cross-platform chat.
 It’s built with the end-user in mind, so it’s easy to use for both customers and support agents.

 Key knowledge management features: